 In May 2010 Andrew became Parliamentary Private Secretary to the Secretary of State for Health and was asked by the Prime Minister to review and make recommendations on healthcare for members of the Service community.
 The principal recommendations in the subsequent reports 'Fighting Fit' and 'A Better Deal for Military Amputees' are now being implemented by the Government.
 His book The Military Covenant was published in June 2011.
 In November 2011 Andrew was appointed by the Prime Minister as his Special Representative for the Centenary Commemorations of the Great War.

-On the 5 September 2012 Andrew was appointed Minister for International Security Strategy.
+On the 5 September 2012 Andrew was appointed Minister for International Security Strategy and transferred from Defence to the Northern Ireland Office in the Prime Minister's reshuffle on the 15 July 2014.

 Married to Jenny, Andrew lives near Warminster with their five daughters and dog Buster.